- Performing Arts

 You are here

-Culture vultures, diplomats and outdoor enthusiasts dig this riverside neighborhood best known for holding the Kennedy Center and the State Department.
+Culture vultures, diplomats and outdoor enthusiasts dig this riverside neighborhood best known as home to the Kennedy Center and the State Department.

 Stretching from the Potomac River to the western edge of Georgetown, Foggy Bottom takes its name from the fog that naturally lingers here.
 It’s marked by big-name cultural and diplomatic edifices as well as the southern end of Rock Creek Park.
 It’s bordered by the West End, a hotel- and restaurant-rich zone next to Georgetown.